 - 3.1.
 Summary of survey effort and dolphin sightings - 3.1.1.
-During the period of March to May 2015, six sets of systematic line-transect vessel surveys were conducted to cover all transect lines in NWL and NEL survey areas twice per month. - 3.1.2.
-From these surveys, a total of 899.81 km of survey effort was collected, with 97.7% of the total survey effort being conducted under favourable weather conditions (i.e. Beaufort Sea State 3 or below with good visibility).
+During the period of March to May 2015, six sets of systematic line-transect vessel surveys were conducted under the HKLR03 monitoring works to cover all transect lines in NWL and NEL survey areas twice per month. - 3.1.2.
+From these HKLR03 surveys, a total of 899.81 km of survey effort was collected, with 97.7% of the total survey effort being conducted under favourable weather conditions (i.e. Beaufort Sea State 3 or below with good visibility).
 Among the two areas, 344.55 km and 555.26 km of survey effort were conducted in NEL and NWL survey areas respectively. - 3.1.3.
 The total survey effort conducted on primary lines was 655.32 km, while the effort on secondary lines was 244.49 km.
-Both survey effort conducted on primary and secondary lines were considered as on-effort survey data.
-A summary table of the survey effort is shown in Annex I. - 3.1.4.
-During the six sets of monitoring surveys in March-May 2015, a total of seven groups of 25 Chinese White Dolphins were sighted.
+Survey effort conducted on both primary and secondary lines were considered as on-effort survey data.
+Summary table of the survey effort is shown in Appendix I. - 3.1.4.
+During the six sets of HKLR03 monitoring surveys in March to May 2015, a total of seven groups of 25 Chinese White Dolphins were sighted.
 Four of the seven dolphin sightings were made during on-effort search.
 Two of the four on-effort sightings were made on primary lines, while the other two were made on secondary lines.
 In this quarterly period, all dolphin groups were sighted in NWL, while none of them were sighted in NEL.
-In fact, no dolphin was sighted in NEL since July 2014, and only one group of four dolphins was sighted there since December 2013 during HKLR03 monitoring surveys.
-A summary table of the dolphin sightings is shown in Annex II.
+A summary table of the dolphin sightings is shown in Appendix II.